 Rohypnol is the brand name for a drug in the same family of medications as Valium and Xanax.
 It is illegal to manufacture, distribute, or possess Rohypnol (unless prescribed by a medical doctor).
 It is most commonly found in tablet form.
 Rohypnol is a fast-acting sedative.
 One of the most disturbing effects of Rohypnol is that it can produce a loss of memory while under the influence of the drug, which may be a significant period of time.
 Simple possession of Rohypnol is punishable by up to three years in prison and a fine.
 Distribution or administration of Rohypnol to another person without that person's knowledge, and with the intent to commit a crime of violence, is punishable by up to 20 years in prison and a fine.
 GHB is gamma-hydroxybutyrate.
 GHB also can cause loss of memory while under the influence of the drug.
 GHB is most commonly made in clear liquid form that is colorless and odorless.
 It has also been produced as a white crystalline powder.
-Most GHB today is
+Most GHB today is "homegrown" produced in "street labs" and thus, the potency of batches made varies significantly.
+Both Rohypnol and GHB dissolve easily, so a potential victim may be unknowingly drugged and worse, not be able to recall what happened while under the influence of the drug.

-&lt;sup>1 Burn, S.M.
+1 Burn, S.M.
 (2009).
 A situational model of sexual assault prevention through bystander intervention.
 Sex Roles, 60, 779-792.

-&lt;sup>2 Bystander intervention strategies adapted from Stanford University's Office of Sexual Assault & Relationship Abuse
+2 Bystander intervention strategies adapted from Stanford University's Office of Sexual Assault & Relationship Abuse